cvghivebrain/HiveView/FORMATS.md

 * f32be/f32le/f64be/f64le - raw unheadered formats?
 * FFM - no samples
 * GSM - no header?
+* H261 - unsure how to detect
+* Ingenient MJPEG - no samples

 ### Other
 * BPG - animation frames not extracted by libbpg